jordanrobinson/blog/_posts/2020-05-23-liberator-tdd.md

 This lets us start up the server at the start of the test suite, runs the tests, and stops the server once our tests are done.
 This is a pretty common pattern in component and integration tests and because we've modularised the starting of our server, we can simply call `start-server` here from our `core.clj` and it will spin up a fresh server for us.
 In a more complicated setup you would likely want to have this on a random free port instead of using the port hardcoded in `core.clj` but, like most of this example, a lot of it can be swapped out later.

-Once we have that, we can add our test, which as a whole, should look like this:
+Once we have that, we can add our test, which as a whole file, should look like this:

 {% gist facfae126370a6c26ced361fa8979ce8 test.clj %}